Sigmmma/c20/src/content/h3odst/h3odst-ek/readme.md

 * New flag for equipment to prevent AI from dropping them on death.
 * Script doc has new formatting and will now contain globals.
 * Reports are now contained within the reports folder.
+* Giants will now synchronize in co-operative Firefight games.

 ## Tool